 The name of every file I save to gDrive, with date / time and folder location of saving, travels to my (free) EverNote account.
 Each entry appends to a single designated EverNote file.
 The file’s name follows a specific format, i.e. Research.2018

 On the last day of each month, I change the EverNote file name:

 Because I research frequently, this extra step ensures the EverNote files remain manageable in terms of size.

 → Google Drive: if I add a file to my 0-new directory

-→ Evernote: then append the name, date, time, and folder to the Research file in my EverNote InBox.
+→ Evernote: then append the name, date, and time to the Research file in my EverNote InBox.